ReDI-Aarhus/GroupProject-Showcase/CONTRIBUTING.md

 GitHub will usually detect your new branch and show a prompt:

-`Compare & pull request`
+Select the prompt. `Compare & pull request`

-Click on the prompt.

 **OR MANUALLY:**

-Click the `Pull Requests` tab
+Select the `Pull Requests` tab at the top of the ReDI Repo on Github

-Click `New pull request`
+Select `New pull request`

 Under base, choose `main`

-Under compare, choose your branch
+Under compare, choose `your branch`

 Fill in: